This Man Held Bank Employees Hostage at Gunpoint to Get His Own Money Back

 Keep at least 25% of Your Assets Outside the Banking System

 This ratio will be different for everyone.
-I have clients that will keep no more than 3 months expenses in the banking system.
+I have clients that will keep no more than three months of expenses in the banking system.
 They don’t trust it.
-The rest is held in precious metals and crypto currencies.
+The rest is held in precious metals and cryptocurrencies.
 I suggest that a minimum of 25% of your liquid assets are held outside the banking system.
 This can be held in whatever type of liquid asset you feel comfortable with.
 Precious metals and cryptocurrencies are difficult for any third party to seize.
-But any asset that has no counter party risk will work just as well.
+But any asset that has no counterparty risk will work just as well.
 Precious metals should not be stored in bank safety deposit boxes.

 Have Your Bank Accounts in Corporate Names